 Not all countries require a payment every year.
 For example, in the US, fees are due 3.5, 7.5 and 11.5 years from the date the patent is granted.

 If a renewal fee payment is missed, most countries have a grace period in which the renewal fee, in combination with a surcharge, may be paid.
 For example, in the UK the grace period is 6 months from the due date of the fee payment.

 Even if the renewal fee and surcharge are not paid within the grace period, under certain circumstances it is possible to get the patent restored upon application.
 The requirements for restoration vary from country to country.
 However, restoration can be difficult unless action is taken as soon as possible.
 Hence, local professional advice should be sought as a matter of urgency if renewal fee payments have been missed.

 Renewal fees are also generally due for the period encompassed by an SPC.
 In the UK the fees for the entire period encompassed by the SPC must be paid as a single cumulative amount in order for the certificate to come into force.
 If the single total fee is not paid, the SPC is treated as not taking effect.
-However, in France, for example, fees are paid annually during the SPC period as if they were the 21st, 22nd (and so on) years of the basic patent.
+In the majority of other EU member states, renewal fees are paid annually during the SPC period as if they were the 21st, 22nd (and so on) years of the basic patent.